 “I have everything I ever wanted, nothing I ever really needed,” I read in Twitter.

 In Guatemala is quite the opposite most of the time for most Guatemalans.
 Often I see Guatemalans, young and old, have so much fun with so little.
-Kids buy an inexpensive colorful plastic ball or natural membrane ball and have an informal foot ball match, and I mean real foot ball, not what North Americans call foot ball; a chamusca pues.
-Adults can spend a few hours playing cards at the park.
+Kids buy an inexpensive natural membrane ball and have an informal foot ball match, and I mean real foot ball, not what North Americans call foot ball; a chamusca pues.
+Adults can spend a few hours playing cards at the park.or

 The image above brought back memories of a family spending quality time at the green areas of the ruins and where I wrote “the best things in life are free or nearly free as Claudia said it, “… simple times, simple pleasures, family, friends, nature… ” feel her heart with nostalgia.”